 - It is easier to get published in a local or regional paper near you than it is to get published in the New York Times for example.
 That said, major national papers have the highest readerships, so if you’re feeling ambitious, go for it!

 Social Media Library

-Using images in Twitter and Facebook posts dramatically increases engagement and interest in what you have to say.
+Using images and infographics in Twitter and Facebook posts dramatically increases engagement and interest in what you have to say.
 Try using these.